Byiringiro215/Byiringiro215/README.md

 ## ✨ Motto

-💬 “Code with faith, build with purpose, and leave a legacy that honors God.”
+💬 "Code with faith, build with purpose, and leave a legacy that honors God."

 ---